 To determine your estimated net proceeds, you need to:

 - Get a comparative market analysis from a realtor to determine the fair market value of your home, and what it's likely to sell for.

 - Request a seller's net sheet from a realtor for an estimate of what you might earn in your home sale, after deducting all closing costs and fees.

 Learn how to find a realtor, who can provide you with a CMA and a seller's net sheet.

 Average realtor commission typically ranges from 5% to 6%, and home sellers often pay another 1% to 3% in closing costs.
-However, using an agent matching service like Clever could save you thousands on realtor commissions, so we recommend starting your search there.
+However, using an agent matching service could save you thousands on realtor commissions, so we recommend starting your search there.

 Why you should trust us

 Real Estate Witch’s mission is to provide accurate, actionable, and practical information you can use to make better decisions on your real estate journey.

 To complete our guide, we studied and pulled research from the following sources: